Anchor: Anchoring

-Holding ground is the area of sea floor which holds an anchor, and thus the attached ship or boat.
+Holding ground is the area of sea floor that holds an anchor, and thus the attached ship or boat.
 Different types of anchor are designed to hold in different types of holding ground.
-Some bottom materials hold better than others; for instance, hard sand holds well, shell very poorly.
+Some bottom materials hold better than others; for instance, hard sand holds well, shell holds poorly.
 Holding ground may be fouled with obstacles.
 An anchorage location may be chosen for its holding ground.
-In poor holding ground, only the weight of an anchor matters; in good holding ground, it is able to dig in, and the holding power can be significantly higher.
+In poor holding ground, only the weight of an anchor and chain matters; in good holding ground, it is able to dig in, and the holding power can be significantly higher.